Workato > Launch Tallyfy processes from Workato

 - In Workato, parse the incoming webhook data and trigger subsequent actions

-For organizations requiring a reusable, managed connector, you can build a custom Tallyfy connector using Workato’s Connector SDK.
+Want a reusable connector your whole team can use?
+Build a custom Tallyfy connector with Workato’s Connector SDK.

-Here’s a starter template for a Tallyfy custom connector:
+Here’s a basic template for a Tallyfy custom connector:

 { title: "Tallyfy",